 Students that participate for the full academic year (fall through spring quarter) will be awarded a $500 stipend.

-The 2020-2021 academic year training is scheduled for the week of September 21-25, 2020.
+The academic year training is typically scheduled during late September (exact week to be determined).
 All applicants should hold this entire week in anticipation of being accepted to the practicum.
 Training follows a set format and involves a large number of trainees; therefore, alternative training times cannot be negotiated.

 Operational Information for Services